doroshenko-viktor/doroshenko-viktor.github.io/content/infrastructure/kafka/kafka-basics.md

 sudo systemctl status kafka
 ```

+## Running On VM:

+For `Kafka` to be accessible from outside of the VM, need to configure `advertised.listeners` to be public domain or IP address
+in file `server.properties`

 ## Basic Terminology

 - `Kafka broker`  —  one or more servers running Kafka nodes.
 Single `Kafka Cluster` is made of `brokers`.